 For any questions or problems in using this website, email us at email@example.com and we will take care of it right away.

-Patients considering clinical consultation with Dr. Mago may visit www.magopsychiatry.com to get more information about his practice.
+This website is for mental health professionals only.
+Patients considering clinical consultation with Dr. Mago may visit www.magopsychiatry.com to get more information about his clinical practice.

 The name of this website says it all–it provides information and tips for mental health professionals that is a) simple and clear, and b) practical.
 I started this website because I have found simple and practical education in mental health to be quite uncommon.